Best 3 Days in Copenhagen Itinerary for First Time Travel

 Yep, you guessed it.
 Your day 3 in Copenhagen museum entries, the Town Hall clock tower, and entry to Tivoli Gardens was all covered on the Copenhagen Card!
 I trust you’ll enjoy your 3 days in Copenhagen.

-This massive Renaissance castle and stronghold in the town Helsingør and is infamous as the setting for Shakespeare’s “Hamlet”.
+This massive Renaissance castle and stronghold in the town of Helsingør (also spelled Elsinore) and is infamous as the setting for Shakespeare’s “Hamlet”.
 Helsingør is a 45 minute train ride from Copenhagen and multiple trains leave the central station daily.
 It is an easy walk to the castle from the Helsingør station.

-If you’re on a budget, take the train and buy your entry ticket there.
-After touring inside, walk the grounds and see if you can spy Sweden across the water.
+After touring the castle, walk the grounds and see if you can spy Sweden across the water.
 Don’t miss spending time in the quaint town of Helsingør for lunch and visiting shops before you catch the train to Copenhagen.

 Let Me Hear From You

-I would love to hear if how to spend 3 days in Copenhagen itinerary was helpful to you.
+I would love to hear how my 3 days in Copenhagen itinerary worked for you.
 Post me your thoughts or questions in the Comments section below.
 Thank you!